Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-To simplify the last term, first we break the indices into two groups: $M,N,P,Q=(1,\dots,4,9,0)$ and $M,N,P,Q = (5, \dots, 8)$ describing respectively the fields of the vector and hyper multiplet.
-Using $\Gamma^{5678}\ve=\ve$ we can see that the nonvanishing terms have only zero, two or four of indices in the hypermultiplet range $(5,\dots, 8)$.
-We call the resulting terms as vector-vector, vector-hyper and hyper-hyper respectively.
-First we consider vector-vector terms.
-For vector-vector terms we split indices to the gauge field part $(1,\dots,4)$ and to the scalar part $(0,9)$.
-The nonvanishing gauge field terms all have different values of $M,N,P,Q$.
-Then their contribution is simplified to
+To simplify the last term, we split the indices into two groups: $M,N,P,Q=(1,\dots,4,9,0)$ and $M,N,P,Q = (5, \dots, 8)$ describing respectively the fields of the vectormultiplet and hypermultiplet.
+The restriction $\Gamma^{5678}\ve=\ve$ implies that the nonvanishing terms have only $0$, $2$, or $4$ indices in the range $(5,\dots, 8)$.
+Let us call the respective terms as vector-vector, vector-hyper and hyper-hyper.

+Considering vector-vector terms, we split indices to the gauge field part $(1,\dots,4)$ and to the scalar part $(0,9)$.
+In the nonvanishing terms the indices $M,N,P,Q$ are all distinct.
+The term $F_{\mu \nu} F_{\rho \lambda}$ is simplified to